 Emeralds and the Breastplate of Aaron

 Suffice to say, the breastplate did include a green stone called smaragados in Ancient Greek.
-Whether that meant true emerald, green feldspar, or some other green stone is difficult to say.
+However, whether that meant true emerald, green feldspar, or some other green stone is difficult to say.
 Since emerald mines operated in Nubia, near Egypt, before the era of the breastplate’s supposed construction, it could have included emeralds.

 The Foundation Stones and Emerald Symbolism